 Let's leave aside that they are attempting to apply "science" to a story about a mythical fish child of King Triton doing battle with a sea witch with octopus legs, with some help from a singing crab with a dubious Jamaican accent.
 Let's also leave aside that there are already non-white mermaids in Disney's Little Mermaid canon.

-As for the melanin argument, many species of whale avoid Sun damage from UV radiation thanks to high levels of melanin pigments in their skin, just like humans.
+As for the idea a mermaid couldn't make melanin, many species of whale avoid Sun damage from UV radiation thanks to high levels of melanin pigments in their skin, just like humans.

 "In these cases 'science' is being used as a proxy to back up racism.
 White people feeling a sense of ownership of a symbol from their childhood are trying to use wacky arguments to 'keep Ariel white'."